-6. It was further submitted that since the Complainant defaulted in paying the amounts as per the agreement for construction executed between the Complainant and Respondents, the Complainant are not entitled to any of the reliefs claimed by them in the Complaint.
-It was also submitted that since the apartment was constructed and completed based on an agreement for construction, the above Act is not having any application in respect of the said apartment booked by the Complainant.
-As per Complainant the executed between the and agreement Respondents, the Complainant failed to pay the entire cost of construction as agreed.
+5. It was further submitted that since the Complainant defaulted in paying the amounts as per the agreement for construction executed between the Complainant and Respondents, the Complainant are not entitled to any of the reliefs claimed by them in the Complaint.
+It is also submitted that since the apartment was constructed and completed based on an agreement for construction, the above Act is not having any application in respect of the said apartment booked by the Complainant.
+The Complainant has given the apartment on rent after taking possession of the apartment.
+After having taken possession of the apartment on settling the amounts due to the Respondent and after having given the apartment for rent the present Complaint filed by the Complainant is not maintainable.
+As per the agreement executed between the Complainant and Respondent., the Complainant agreed to pay monthly installments.
+There has been a huge delay in payment of monthly installments from the side of the Complainant.
 It is submitted that even though Complainant failed to perform his part of the agreement, the Respondents by raising money from other sources have completed the construction of the apartment.
 The Respondents shall also file a statement of delay in remitting amounts by the Complainant.
-As per the agreement, the completion of the project was subject to the Complainant paying the entire amounts due.
-Possession of the apartment was to be handed over within 180 days from the date of paying entire amount due.
+The Respondents handed over possession of the apartment well before the 180 days stipulated for handing over possession.
 Moreover, it was submitted that Article 20(1) of the Constitution of India stipulates that no person can be prosecuted and punished for an Act which was not made an offence at the time of its commission.
 The reliefs sought for in the above Complaint by the applicants are in the nature of a penalty which cannot be granted in view of the constitutional protection as above.
-Therefore, the provisions of the above Act are not having any application to the facts and circumstances of the above case and hence the Complaint filed by the applicants is not maintainable before the Authority.
+Therefore, the above Act's provisions do not have any application to the facts and circumstances of the above case; hence, the Complaint filed by the applicants is not maintainable before this Authority.
 It is well settled that a person raising a claim of breach of contract should come with clean hands by performing his part of the agreement.
 Admittedly, the Complainant violated the terms of the agreement.
-Therefore, the above Complaint is unsustainable under law.
+Therefore, for the aforesaid reason as well, the above Complaint is unsustainable under law.
+It is also submitted that there has been huge delay from the part of the Complainant in remitting the installments as well as the balance payments as agreed by him.
 The interest calculation submitted by the Complainant is not correct.
 The Complainant has no right to claim interest for the amounts paid by him.
 The Complainant is liable to pay the builder interest for the delay in remitting installments and the balance amounts.
 The Respondents prayed to dismiss the Complaint.
-The Respondents have produced copies of the email communication, Occupancy certificate.
+The Respondents have produced the copy of the occupancy certificate.

-7. Heard both parties of the above complaint in detail.
+6. Heard both parties of the above complaint in detail.
 The documents produced from the part of the Complainant are marked as Exbts.A1 to A4.
-The documents from the part of the Respondent are marked as Exhibit B1 & B2.
-As directed by this Authority during the final stage of hearing, the Respondents have submitted an affidavit with respect to the completion of the project within a time period and it is marked as Exhibit B3.
+The documents from the part of the Respondent are marked as Exhibit B1.
+As directed by this

+Authority during the final stage of hearing, the Respondents have submitted an affidavit with respect to the completion of the project within a time period and it is marked as Exhibit B2.
 After hearing the counsels on either side and perusing the pleadings and documents placed on record, the following points are being considered and decided herewith: